icolomina/soroban-contracts/README.md

 cargo test
 ```

-> The last command must be executed inside the contract root folder.
+> The last commands must be executed inside the contract root folder.
 For instance: *soroban-contracts/paid_account*.